Screveton

-Screveton (pronounced locally "Screveeton" or "Screeton") is an English parish and village in the Rushcliffe borough of Nottinghamshire, with about 100 inhabitants, increasing (including Kneeton) to 191 at the 2011 Census.
+Screveton (pronounced locally "Screveeton" or "Screeton") is an English civil parish and village in the Rushcliffe borough of Nottinghamshire, with (including Kneeton) 191 inhabitants at the 2011 census.
+Screveton singularly reported 164 residents at the 2021 census.
 It was formerly in Bingham Rural District and before 1894 in Bingham Wapentake.
 It is adjacent to Kneeton, Flintham, Hawksworth, Scarrington, Little Green and Car Colston.

 Toponymy

 Screveton may contain the Old English word scīr-rēfa for a sheriff or the king's executive, + tun (Old English), an enclosure; a farmstead; a village; or an estate, so probably "Sheriff's farm/settlement".

 Heritage

 Richard Whalley, who died at the old hall in Screveton in 1583, had been elected to Parliament four times in the troubled Tudor period.
 His three successive wives bore him a total of 25 children.
 A fine monument to him in the parish church bears an inscription: